jgonyea/grav-plugin-one-time-login/README.md

 ## To Do

-- [ ] Have the URL fully authenticate, not just change passwords.
+- [ ] Have the URL fully authenticate to both site and admin logins, not just the site.
+- [ ] Better theme for otl.html.twig.